 To boot into safe mode from advanced options.

 - First access Windows Advanced options following the above steps.

 - Then click on startup settings, followed by restart

 - Next, from various options click F4 to start windows in safe mode.

 Check and update problematic Driver

-When windows start in safe mode, Run the driver verifier to determine the drivers causing problem and update reinstall the problematic driver to fix the BSOD error.
+When windows start in safe mode, run the driver verifier to determine the drivers causing problems and update reinstall the problematic driver to fix the BSOD error.